ietf/Moderators/sop.md

 "Discussions that fall within the area of any working group or well established list should be moved to such more specific forum as soon as this is pointed out, unless the issue is one for which the working group needs wider input or direction."

-The SAA team will make friendly suggestions to the list in cases where discussions should be moved to more specific forums along with a pointer to the more specific forum(s).
+The SAA team will make suggestions to the list in cases where discussions should be moved to more specific forums along with a pointer to the more specific forum(s).

 ## Announcements